 Chambéry (France): 26-27 November 2020.
 Terminology & Ontology: Theories and applications.
 The TOTh Conferences – Terminology & Ontology: Theories and applications – bring together researchers, professionals and, more generally, all persons interested in issues related to language and knowledge engineering.
 The program will include accepted communications, an opening talk, and a poster session.
 T.T.M.: a Satellite Session dedicated to « Terminology and Text Mining » will be held in parallel with the TOTh Conference: http://toth.condillac.org/ttm-2020

-Berlin (Germany): 14-16 December.
+Berlin (Germany): 14-16 December 2020.
 13th International Conference on Language Transfer in Audiovisual Media.
-Languages & the Media 2020.
-It will be riding the wave of recent trends that are fast becoming reality in audiovisual localisation.
+The 2020 edition of Languages & the Media, the 13th International Conference on Language Transfer in Audiovisual Media, will be riding the wave of recent trends that are fast becoming reality in audiovisual localisation.

 Translating Europe Workshops